Entries are currently closed

 Activism Award

-The Activism Award rewards a practice, individual or organisation whose actions are helping to bring about social change.
+The Activism Award rewards a practice, individual or organisation whose work is moving the needle on critical issues.

 The Activism Award is free to enter.